11.9 What other fluxes are important?

 Note that we have multiplied the specific humidity flux by the density of air and the latent heat of vaporization to put the specific humidity flux in terms of an energy flux, which we see is comparable to the sensible heat flux and is a significant fraction of the global energy balance at Earth’s surface.
 In fact, on a global scale, the latent heat flux is about five times larger than the sensible heat flux and is about half the total absorbed solar irradiance.

 Latent heat flux is the primary way that water vapor gets into the atmosphere and is thus the primary source of water vapor for convection and clouds.
 Predicting convection and precipitation depends on knowing the latent heat flux.
+The relese of this latent heat aloft, where water vapor condenses into clouds and precipitation, has a dramatic impact on atmospheric dynamics.

 Horizontal Momentum Flux